giosil/multi-rpc/wdemo/devops/sonarqube/README.md

 `mvn clean verify sonar:sonar`

+If you define mvn2 as a well configured mvn:

-[comment]: mvn2 clean verify sonar:sonar
+`mvn2 clean verify sonar:sonar`

 ## Consult the analysis report